NI-Measurement-Plug-Ins/pmic-labview/docs/help.md

 # Getting Started

 ## Workflow
-This workflow is applicable for all the PMIC.
+This workflow is applicable for all the PMIC Meas.

 ### Adding a measurement panel to InstrumentStudio Pro